Perpetually Fair Assignments Via Balanced Sequences of Permutations: Stronger Fairness After Every Day: Full-Balance

-It is easy to find balanced sequences for $n \in \{3,4,5,6\}$; the readers may want to try it themselves before looking at \Cref{tab:n=3456}.
-To verify that a permutation sequence is balanced, one should look, for each $t\in[n]$, only at the leftmost $t$ columns; then one should check that each row satisfies $\propcond(t,j)$ for all $j\in[t-1]$.
-For example, for $n=6$ and $t=4$, we look only at the $4$ leftmost columns of the rightmost table; we verify that each row contains one number from $\{1,2\}$, two numbers from $\{1,2,3\}$ and three numbers from $\{1,2,3,4,5\}$.
+It is easy to find fully-balanced sequences for $n \in \{3,4,5,6\}$; the readers may want to try it themselves before looking at \Cref{tab:n=3456}.
+To verify that a permutation sequence is fully-balanced, one should check, for each $t\in[n]$ and $j\in [t]$, that the top-right rectangle with $t$ columns and $\ceil{jn/t}$ rows contains each integer in $1,\ldots,n$ at least $j$ times.
+For example, for $n=6$ and $t=4$, we check that the $2\times 4$ top-left rectangle contains $1,\ldots,6$ at least once; the $3\times 4$ top-left rectangle contains $1,\ldots,6$ at least twice; and the $5\times 4$ top-left rectangle contains $1,\ldots,6$ at least three times.

-There are balanced sequences for natural numbers $n\leq 11$.
 We were able to handcraft sequences for $n\leq 8$.
-For larger values of $n$, we developed a C++ library that searches for a balanced sequence using a backtracking algorithm. \Cref{tab:n=10,tab:n=11} show two balanced sequences generated by the backtracking algorithm.
+For larger values of $n$, we implemented a backtracking algorithm, and found such sequences for all $n\leq 11$. \Cref{app:fully-balanced-sequences} shows the fully-balanced sequences that we found for $7\leq n \leq 11$. \begin{theorem} For all $n\leq 11$, a fully-balanced permutation sequence exists. \end{theorem}

-Twelve (12) is the first natural number that does not admit a balanced sequence.
-Below is a result that shows there are infinitely many natural numbers with no balanced sequence, including $n=12$. \begin{proposition} There is no balanced sequence of length $n=6k$ for $k\geq 2$. \end{proposition} \begin{proof} Let $A_i$ represent the player who goes $i^{th}$ in the first round.
-Let $B_i$ represent the player who goes $i^{th}$ in the second round; $C_i$ the player who goes $i^{th}$ in the third round and $D_i$ the player who goes $i^{th}$ in the fourth round.
-We will show that balance must break down within the fourth round.
+Twelve (12) is the first natural number that does not admit a fully-balanced sequence.
+Below we show there are infinitely many natural numbers with no fully-balanced sequence, including $n=12$. \begin{proposition} There is no fully-balanced sequence of length $n=6k$ for $k\geq 2$. \end{proposition} \begin{proof} Let $A_i$ represent the player who goes $i^{th}$ in the first day.
+Let $B_i$ represent the player who goes $i^{th}$ in the second day; $C_i$ the player who goes $i^{th}$ in the third day and $D_i$ the player who goes $i^{th}$ in the fourth day.
+We will show that balance must break down within the fourth day.
 Notice that for $k\geq 2$, $\ceil{\frac{6k}{4}} < 2k$.
 Here is the list of implications that prevent balance: \begin{enumerate} \item $\rangeA{3k+1}{6k} = \rangeB{1}{3k}$ by $\propcond(2,1)$.
-Each player that appears in the second half in the first round must appear in the first half in the second round, since $\ceil{\frac{6k}{2}}= 3k$.
+Each player that appears in the second half in the first day must appear in the first half in the second day, since $\ceil{\frac{6k}{2}}= 3k$.

 \item $\rangeA{1}{3k}=\rangeB{3k+1}{6k}$.
 This follows by \eqref{ps-1}.